 New YorkPilates, Barre

 We would best describe the Barre offerings at Flex Studios NYC for people who want a focus on toning and less on sweating.
-The studio is luxurious and pristine and the teachers are incredibly friendly – head on in if you are a Pilates fanatic looking to expand your horizons!
+Located in NoHo, Flex Studios NYC is a luxurious and pristine and the teachers are incredibly friendly – head on in if you are a Pilates fanatic looking to expand your horizons!

 Kelsey led the class through dance-focused choreography where we did each movement with one leg, then the other instead of fatiguing a whole muscle group at once before moving on.
 We started out with a dynamic warm up and arms section with light weights, then the rest of class worked some combination of abs/legs/seat.
 We could definitely tell that Flex is known for their Pilates classes as a lot of these moves felt focused on lengthening our muscles and creating better posture.
 Overall, we liked this class and would recommend it for Pilates aficionados who are looking to get a little more cardio in with their workout.